nairouz/SO/README.md

 food101, oxford_pets, oxford_flowers, caltech101, dtd, ucf101
 ```

-The code uses the simple prompt “a photo of a [class name]” as in CLIP‑LoRA‑style setups.
+The code uses the simple prompt “a photo of a [class name]” as in several CLIP adaptation setups.

-See python main.py -h for all flags (e.g., backbone, shots/seed, batch size, learning rate).
+See python run_utils.py for all flags (e.g., backbone, shots/seed, batch size, learning rate).
 Hyperparameters consistent with the paper include LR 2e-4, batch size 32, and defaults for κ and T as above.

 ## ✨ SO vs LoRA for CLIP few-shot Adaptation